 When searching a student's possessions two members of staff will be present with one member of staff being the same sex as the student.
-The search will involve the student turning out their pockets and search of their bags.
+The search will involve the student turning out their pockets and a search of his/her bags.